Tips to help master mindfulness

 - Focusing the mind involves attending to a specific internal or external experience, like your breath, a mantra, or focusing on one of your senses.

 Ready to practice mindfulness?
-MIND BODY classes at Goodlife Health Clubs are a great way to combine mindfulness while bringing the body into a state of harmony and balance.
+Yoga at Goodlife Health Clubs are a great way to combine mindfulness while bringing the body into a state of harmony and balance.

 Want to start being more mindful today?